Frequently Asked Questions

 Does a doula replace a dad or partner?

 My favorite thing about working with partners is that a doula has an intimate knowledge of birth, but your partner has an intimate knowledge of you.
 Because of this, we can work together to support you in the best way possible.
-By providing support for partners, doulas are also providing further support to the birthing person.
-Doulas bring a calming presence, which is great for reducing stress for both the birthing person and their partner.
+By providing support for partners, doulas are also providing further support to you.
+Doulas bring a calming presence, which is great for reducing stress for both the woman giving birth and her partner.
 Partners feel more confident and relaxed when a doula is present since a doula helps to normalize birth and everything that comes with it.
 Partners can also be shown ways to further comfort you and can work with a doula to help utilize these.
 Studies have shown that doula support not only increases a birthing person's satisfaction with their partner's role at their birth, but partners also feel more enthusiastic and believe their contribution to the labor and birth was more helpful and meaningful.

 Where do doulas attend births?

 Doulas attend births anywhere a baby can be born, from hospitals to home to anywhere in between.
-Some doulas won't attend unassisted births, but I personally believe in serving the birthing person within the fullest extent of the law.
+Some doulas won't attend unassisted births, but I personally believe in serving the woman giving birth within the fullest extent of the law.

 Does insurance pay for a doula?